 - Supporting elective single-embryo transfer to reduce multiple pregnancies.

-More specific Pre-implantation Genetic Diagnosis (PGD) is available for the majority of serious (single-gene) genetic conditions and is recommended if patients want to test for a known genetic disease they are, or potentially are, a carrier for.
+More specific Pre-implantation Genetic Diagnosis (PGD) is available for the majority of serious (single-gene) genetic conditions and is recommended if patients want to test for a known genetic disease of which they are, or potentially are, a carrier.

 How is it done?

 The most common embryo testing method is blastocyst biopsy, whereby a few cells are carefully removed from the trophectoderm (destined to be the membranes and placenta) on the fifth to seventh day of embryo development, and then tested in our laboratory.